root-project/jsroot/docs/JSROOT.md

 To automate files loading and objects drawing, one can provide number of URL parameters in address string like:

 - file - name of the file, which will be automatically open with page loading
 - files - array of file names for loading
+- localfile - automatically activate dialog for selecting local ROOT files
 - json - name of JSON file with stored ROOT object like histogram or canvas
 - item - item name to be displayed
 - opt - drawing option for the item